An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Our Proposed Method

 The local search is the most time-consuming part of the algorithm because it must generate solutions and then pick one of them.
 The neighborhood of solutions is constructed by performing either a (1,0), (0,1), or (1,1) change to the current starting solution.
 For our method, we define the (0,1) change as swapping a location with another location on the same route.
 We also define the (1,0) change as moving a location from one route to another.
 However, the location sequence in the new route is determined by evaluating which spot in the sequence leads to the lowest cost route, as was used in \cite{taillard1993parallel}.
 A (1, 1) change is swapping two locations from two different routes.
 Once all possible solutions have been generated by performing all possible changes, each is evaluated by calculating the total cost of each neighbor solution.
-As we described before, the selected solution from the neighborhood is used to create a new starting solution, and the local search is started again.
+As we described earlier, the selected solution from the neighborhood is used to create a new starting solution, and the local search is restarted.

-There is a condition that can happen that can allow a chosen solution to be selected even if it exists in the tabu list.
+There is a condition that can occur, allowing a chosen solution to be selected even if it already exists in the tabu list.
 This concept is called aspiration \cite{glover1998tabu}.
-We define aspiration as when the local search discovers a solution that provides the best yet discovered value for the objective function.
-It then makes the solution the next starting solution, even if it's in the tabu list.
-The search doesn't discard a potentially global optimum solution.
+We define aspiration as the point at which the local search discovers a solution that provides the best value yet discovered for the objective function.
+It then makes the solution the next starting solution, even if it is in the tabu list.
+The search does not discard a potentially global optimum solution.